rezib/cloubed/doc/yaml.rst

 * ``name``: ``pool``
 * ``path``: relative directory ``pool``

+.. _yaml-storagevolumes:

 Storage volumes
 ---------------

-The ``storagevolumes`` section contains a list of storage volumes, *aka.* the storage block devices used in the testbed.
+The optional ``storagevolumes`` section contains a list of storage volumes, *aka.* the storage block devices used in the testbed.
+The storage volumes can either be defined in this dedicated section or directly in the :ref:`domains <yaml-domains>` disks sub-section.

 The parameters to define a storage volume are:

 * ``name``: a valid string unique across all storage volumes
 * ``size``: an integer representing the total size of the storage volume in